av01d/fontselect-jquery-plugin/README.md

 * style: the class to give the new font selector
 * placeholder: text to use when no font is selected yet
 * lookahead: a number of fonts to try and preload ahead in the select box
+* searchable: whether or not to show a search box
 * systemFonts: an array of system fonts to present in the select box
 * googleFonts: an array of Google fonts to present in the select box